-If you’re cycling at night, whether on lit roads in town, on unlit roads or off-road, it’s important to be properly prepared.
+If you’re cycling at night, whether on lit roads in town, unlit roads or off-road, it’s important to be properly prepared.

-There’s the obvious, such as lights, but there are other steps you should take to make riding at night safer and more comfortable.
+There’s the obvious, such as lights, but there are other steps you can take to make riding at night safer and more comfortable.

-We asked Matt Woodcock, training manager at Cycling UK, and Chris Bennett, head of behaviour change at Sustrans, for their advice on how to ride safely at night.
+We asked Matt Woodcock, training manager at Cycling UK, and Chris Bennett, head of behaviour change and engagement at Sustrans, for their advice on how to ride safely at night.

 And, if you’re a mountain biker, we’ve got tips for trail riding at night too.

 1. Use appropriate lights

-“If you’re riding along unlit country lanes, you’ll need a different lighting setup to riding in an urban setting – or you may need to have a mix of lights if you’re riding though both environments,” says Woodcock.
+“If you’re riding along unlit country lanes, you’ll need a different lighting setup to riding in an urban setting – or you may need to have a mix of lights if you’re riding through both environments,” says Woodcock.

 Whereas a lower-power blinky might work as a front light in town, you’ll need a much more powerful front light for a mountain bike ride or country lane.